jp-val/data-structure-archive/README.md

 (b/c these data structures are already implemented in Java and C++)

 	- Linked List
-	- Heap (with Min or Max Heap initialization)
+	- Heap (can be initialized to be either a Min or Max Heap)
 	- Hash Table (with Quadradic Probing Collision Resolution)
 	- Hash Map (with Linked Chaining Collision Resolution)